Layout

 Overlay

-The Modal overlay can be set to be visible or hidden.
+Set the modal overlay to visible or hidden.

 Placement

-the Modal is positioned in the centre of the screen, with any content passed to the Modal panel causing it to grow from the centre until the max height is reached.md/lg/xl
+The modal is positioned in the centre of the screen.
+Any content passed to the modal panel causes it to grow from the centre until it reaches the max height.

-the Modal is positioned horizontally in the centre of the screen, with the Modal positioned vertically offset from the top of the screen, with any content passed to the Modal panel causing it to grow downwards until the max height is reached.
+The modal is positioned horizontally in the centre of the screen and positioned vertically offset from the top of the screen.
+Any content passed to the modal panel causes it to grow downwards until it reaches the max height.

 The header and close button are optional.
-However it‘s recommended that a close button is always used to adhere to aria-principles.
+However, you should always include a close button to adhere to ARIA principlesExternal link.

 Width

-The width of a Modal can be customised appropriately per breakpoint allowing for more or less space as needed.
+Customise the width of a modal for each breakpoint to allow for more or less space as needed.

 Focus trapping